On the Visibility category of the Shafarevich--Tate group: Introduction

-\begin{remark} We note that \Cref{thm:agashe_stein_minimal} applies more generally to any $\sigma \in H^1(K,E)$ of order $n \in \{2,3\}$, as long as $\sigma$ can be represented as a double cover of $\P^1$ ramified at $4$ points when $n=2$, and as a smooth plane cubic curve when $n=3$. \end{remark}

-On the other hand, Cremona and Mazur establish the existence of a curve $C$ -- which we call a \emph{Cremona--Mazur curve} -- whose Jacobian $\Jac(C)$ visualizes $\sigma$.
+On the other hand, Cremona and Mazur establish the existence of a curve $X$ -- which we call a \emph{de Jong curve} -- whose Jacobian $\Jac(X)$ visualizes $\sigma$.
 As they admit in their paper, their method ``does not allow us easy viewing of the curves of genus 1 that are generated''.
-Moreover, the curve $C$ implicitly relies upon a choice of an element in a certain Azumaya algebra $\calA_f$, and different choices can drastically affect the geometry of $C$.
-We explicitly construct a Cremona--Mazur curve of genus $4$, which is not minimal in $\V(E/K, \sigma)$.
+Moreover, the curve $X$ implicitly depends on the choice of an element in a certain Azumaya algebra $\calA_\sigma$, and different choices can drastically affect the geometry of $X$.
+We explicitly construct a de Jong curve of genus $4$, which is not minimal in $\V(E/K, \sigma)$.

 \begin{theorem} Let $E$ be the elliptic curve \href{https://www.lmfdb.org/EllipticCurve/Q/571/b/1}{571.b1}.

 It is known that $\Sha(E) \cong (\Z/2\Z)^2$, and the binary quartics associated to the elements of $\Sha(E)$ as computed in \cite[Section 15.1]{Fisher_hess12} are: